JochimM/Delfi-PQ_FDIR/README.md

 ## Running of the code
 Below it can be found how the project can be build and used.

 1. The software should be cloned/forked on your computer.
-This can be done using Git,
+This can be done using Git.
 2. Install the Arduino IDE (https://www.arduino.cc/en/main/software).
 3. Install Python 2.7 (https://www.python.org/download/releases/2.7/).
 4. Connect the Arduino Uno and run the file "ArduinoPC.ino".
 Now the script is running on the Arduino.
-5. Open the file "ComArduino.py"
+5. Open the file "ComArduino.py".
 6. Select the port that the Arduino is connected with.
 The name of the port can be found in the Arduino IDE.
 For the example below, this is "COM5".

 ![img](https://i.imgur.com/7hNDMa7.png)